LarsGKodehode/react-course-4-weeks/src/components/README.md

 For small personal projects, well.. we will not spend time going through your dirty laundry.
 ### Pros
 - Extremly simple
-- Not relly bad before you know how the design of the project
+- Not relly bad before you have som inkling about the shape of the project
 ### Cons
 - Quickly deteriorating oversight
 - Not good for styling components

 ## 2.
 ####  These two components look alike, stick them in the same folder
 A ok option for small to medium sized projects.
-Keeps things organized and you might want to combine this with number 3.
+Keeps things organized and you might want to combine this with number 3
 ### Pros
 - Similar components are grouped together
 ### Cons
 - Still not good for styling components

-## 3. ```This are the instruction you are looking for```
+## 3. ```These are the instructions you are looking for```
 #### To each components, their own folder
-To achieve the utmost of modularity and preparedness for the future, create a seperate subfolder for each individual component.
+For an example look inside the [InfoCard folder](/src/components/InfoCard/) To achieve the utmost of modularity and preparedness for the future, create a seperate subfolder for each individual component.
-If your project has many components you could also combine this with number 2 and create subfolders for similiar components ie. 'input/' for all buttons and inputs.
+If your project has many components you could also combine this with number 2 and create subfolders for similiar components ie. 'input/' for all buttons and other input components.
+### Pros
+- This makes it easy to transfer components between projects or publishing them to [npmjs](https://www.npmjs.com/)
+- Further on you will have several files per component (css, tests, documentation), creating a folder to contain them all greatly simplifies the transition
+### Cons
+- More folders to keep track of.
+For application consisting of only a couple of components this might seem like overkill.